Property investment remains one of the best ways to create wealth but success depends on much more than just property selection and location.

 • On the death of the sole tenant.

-We have discussed bond refunds in a previous section, but landlords also need to understand their rights and responsibilities regarding any goods left behind by the tenant, which again is covered by the relevant state legislation.
+We have discussed bond refunds in a previous section, but you also need to understand landlord rights and responsibilities regarding any goods left behind by the tenant, which again is covered by the relevant state legislation.

 Resources by State

 Being a landlord brings with it a raft of rights and responsibilities, which you must understand to be the best property investor that you can be.

 As we’ve mentioned in this article, each state has its own specific legislation regarding this so it’s imperative that you become conversant with the relevant laws or better yet use a professional property manager to navigate them for you!

 - For landlords who have properties in Victoria, consider using this resource from Consumer Affairs Victoria.

 - For landlords who have properties in New South Wales, consider using this resource from Fair Trading NSW.

 - For landlords who have properties in Queensland, consider using this resource from Residential Tenancies Authority.

 This is only a short summary of landlord rights and responsibilities and that is why to maximise your investment returns and to minimise your headaches, you should have a professional property manager manage your assets.